lthebe/wsd/README.md

 **3.2 Views**

-* Home
+* Home (/)
-  The home view will be allow for logging in and searching for games.
+  The home view will present the players with a splash screen, and options for signing up, signing in, searching for games, and if the user is logged in, presents the user with her game catalogue.
+* Signup (/signup)
+  The signup screen.
-* Login
+* Login (/login)
+  The login screen.
+* Search (/search)
+  This view presents the user with the results of a search query.
+The query itself is passed as a GET parameter.
+Clicking on a game should redirect the user to the BuyGame view.
-* BuyGame
+* BuyGame (/buy)
+  This view gives the player a presentation/description of the game, and asks the player to buy it.
-* UploadGame
+* UploadGame (/upload)
+  Developers go through this view to upload a game.
-* PlayGame
+* PlayGame (/play)
-* Search
-  The search query view will be used by the search function of the Home view without reloading the page.
+  Here the playing takes place.
-* PayForGame
+* ConfirmPayment (/confirm)
-  Paying for a game will be done from the BuyGame view, and should not need to reload the page.
+  Paying for a game will be done from the BuyGame view.
+This view implements the backend part of the payment flow.

 **3.3 Extra features**